7 Money Management Tips For Financial Security

 - Debt Snowball: Focus on paying off your smallest debt balance first.
 Make minimum payments on all other debts.
 Once you pay it off, use the extra money to pay off the second smallest balance until you’ve paid off all your debts.

 - Debt Avalanche: Start by paying off the debt with the highest interest rate.
-Once you pay off the balance, use those funds to pay off the next debt on your list.
-Continue to make minimum payments on all other debts.
+Once you pay off the balance, use those funds to pay off the next-highest-interest debt on your list.
+Continue to make minimum payments on all other debts while you allocate any extra payments to these high-interest debts.

 - Debt Management: Enroll your debts in a debt management program.
-A debt relief company can negotiate with lenders to reduce your monthly payment, interest rates, and fees.
+A debt relief company can negotiate with lenders to reduce your monthly payment, interest rates, and many of the fees your credit card company charges you (e.g. late fees, cash advance fees, etc).
 You’ll only have to make a single payment each month.

 - Debt Settlement: If your debt is overwhelming, consider debt settlement.
-This will allow you to negotiate with your lender and settle your account for less than what you owe.
+This will allow you to negotiate with your lender and settle your account for significantly less than what you owe, oftentimes for as little as 50% of your current balance.

 5. Create an Emergency Fund

-Create an emergency fund to be better equipped for unexpected events such as a medical emergency or unexpected home repairs.
+Create an emergency fund to be better equipped for unexpected events such as a hospital emergency room visit or unexpected home repairs.

 Having enough money in an emergency fund will ensure that you don’t have to take on any debt in case of an unexpected event.
 Shop around to compare interest rates offered by different savings accounts.
 Even a little interest can add up to a lot over time.